 Western University occupies a beautiful site within the Thames River valley.
 At the heart of the University are a number of historic structures, which together with the University’s setting have resulted in a campus of remarkable beauty and amenity.
-Protecting and intensifying the core of the campus has always been a priority, however recent growth and new partnerships have led to the exploration of new sites and facilities to complement this historic home.
-Urban Strategies has been collaborating on projects with the University of Western Ontario for two decades.
-They are currently creating a Campus Master Plan update that balances the expansion of the campus with the enhancement of the historic architecture and natural landscape that characterizes the University.
+Protecting and intensifying the core of the campus has always been a priority.
+Urban Strategies has been collaborating on projects with the University of Western Ontario for two decades including the most recent 2015 Campus Master Plan update that balances the expansion of the campus with the enhancement of the historic architecture and natural landscape that characterizes the University.

 In 2012 Urban Strategies commenced a Campus Master Plan Update that builds upon established University goals and objectives.
 The University is currently experiencing strong pressure to grow at undergraduate, graduate and research levels.
 The historic core campus is bound by an arterial road corridor and the Thames River valley, requiring strategic thinking about where intensification and expansion should occur.
 The update is intended to provide a practical and visionary guide for the future of the University.
 Informed by stakeholder direction and feedback, the plan focuses on three areas; development within the core and beyond, improvements to the existing public realm, and longer term parking and movement strategies.
 A capacity analysis identified sites for growth and tested various development options.
 Investment in signature areas, such as the historic Oxford Drive and Kent Drive, is considered an integral component of a cohesive, high-quality public environment.
 Priority is placed on improving the campus experience for students, faculty and visitors as the University continues to expand and evolve.

 Westminster College Campus Master Plan (2011 – 2012)